parked vehicles

 • No manufacturer warranty (unless CPO)

-• Quality and reliability depend on the dealer’s reputation
+• Quality and reliability depend heavily on the dealer’s reputation

 3. Online Car Marketplaces

-• Wide selection of vehicles across different states
+• Huge selection of vehicles across different states or regions

-• No need to visit a dealership in person
+• Convenient—no need to visit a dealership in person

 • Limited ability to test-drive before purchase